Zeekr 007

 The Zeekr 007 (Jíkè 007 (极氪007)) is a battery electric compact executive car by the premium electric vehicle brand Zeekr, owned by Geely Automobile Holdings.
-It was developed and engineered in Sweden and China The Zeekr 007 debuted on 17 November 2023 at the Guangzhou Auto Show., the 007 is available as either a 4-door sedan, or a 5-door shooting brake or station wagon / estate marketed as the 007 GT in China or 7 GT in other markets, both of which are offered with battery electric powertrain options.
+It was developed and engineered in Sweden and China The Zeekr 007 debuted on 17 November 2023 at the Guangzhou Auto Show, it is available as either a 4-door sedan, or a 5-door shooting brake or station wagon / estate marketed as the 007 GT in China or 7 GT in other markets, both of which are offered with battery electric powertrain options.

 Overview

 The Zeekr 007 is equipped with LiDAR sensor, 12 cameras, and an Nvidia Orin-X chip to support the NZP high-speed autonomous pilot assist system that covers all Mainland China.

 The interior of the Zeekr 007 features a 15.05-inch screen powered by Kr GPT AI and a Snapdragon 8295 chip from Qualcomm.
 The dashboard is formed with an LCD instrument panel and a 35.5-inch AR-HUD display, while the audio system of the Zeekr 007 includes a 7.1.4 acoustic system that consists of 21 speakers.

 The entry-level rear wheel drive Zeekr 007 has a single electric motor powering the rear axle and produces 415 hp (310 kW), with acceleration from 0 to 100 km/h in 5.4 seconds.
 The 4WD version has two electric motors producing a combined 636 hp (475 kW), capable of a 0 to 100 km/h acceleration in 2.84 seconds.
 The 007 has two range options at launch, a 688 km (CLTC) version and a 870 km (CLTC) version.
 Being built on the PMA2+ platform, derived from the SEA architecture, the Zeekr 007 features a high-voltage 800V platform allowing the 007 to acquire a range of 610 km within 15 minutes of charge time.